borispovod/lisk-dapps-docs/RedditDapp.md

 In this tutorial, we give an overview on how to handle multiple contracts within a dapp and make relationships between them.

-We will therefore make a decentalized version of "Reddit" as an example.
+We will therefore make a decentralized version of "Reddit" as an example.
 It won't be a full rendition of "Reddit" itself, but rather, a small part of its functionality, containing a message board with posts, comments and likes.

-Before proceeding, we strongly recommend reading our [Messaging Dapp Tutorial](/MessagingDapp.md), which gives a more thorough introduction on how contracts are put together.
+Before proceeding, we strongly recommend reading our [Messaging Dapp Tutorial](/documentation?i=lisk-dapps-docs/MessagingDapp), which gives a more thorough introduction on how contracts are put together.

 ## Contracts

-So, let's begin by outlining the structure of our "Reddit" dapp, consisiting of three contracts, each representing a user action:
+So, let's begin by outlining the structure of our "Reddit" dapp, consisting of three contracts, each representing a user action:

 * **Post.js** - A contract for managing posts.
 * **Comment.js** - A contract for managing comments.